Corset controversy: Medical criticism

 Many doctors railed against the practice of tight lacing as decidedly harmful.
-Some women responded to their claims, saying that tight lacing was actually beneficial as well as enjoyable, but most women didn't agree and found tight lacing impractical since they had to work, others cited their own negative experiences with the practice.
-The following exchange, which took place during ten days in 1869 in the pages of The Times of London, gives a flavor of the discourse that volleyed back and forth for decades.
-The exchange was initiated by a note in the British medical journal, The Lancet, which was reprinted in The Times of London.
+Some women responded to their claims, saying that tight lacing was actually beneficial as well as enjoyable, but most women didn't agree and found tight lacing impractical since they had to work.
+Others cited their own negative experiences with the practice.
+The following exchange, which took place over ten days in 1869 in the pages of The Times of London, gives a flavor of the discourse that volleyed back and forth for decades.
+The exchange was initiated by a note in the British medical journal, The Lancet, which was reprinted in The Times.